As I unpack the Christmas decorations, my memories flow.

 the heartaches and the tears

-always have a reason.
+always have had a reason.

 You’ll see it all so clear on